alfuwu/Hyleus-Vault/People/Important/Dead/Melanie.md

 ### Personality
-Melanie is an unstable, rather rude fae.
+Melanie is an unstable, rather rude person.

 ### Ancestry